webdev-dave/reddit-museum/README.md

 ## To Do List

+- return to post location in page upon fsModeExit (and prevent main gallery page from reloading)
+- fix fsEnterButton padding-top when post is embededGal
 - add zoom in/out buttons for image in fsMode (and make sure to allow default browser zoom to work - currently not working)
 - get rid of auto animation onLoad of gallery main-image
 - keep embededGal currentImgOnDisplayState when returning from fsPage